sgreben/subst/README.md

 Usage of subst:
   -q    suppress all logs
-  -unknown value
+  -escape string
+        set the escape string. if set, a '$' preceded by the escape string does not lead to expansion -unknown value
         handling of unknown keys, one of [ignore empty error] (default ignore)
 ```